 If you want to spend your vacation in the water, then you must visit these stunning islands.
 Located off the southern coast of Morocco, the Canary Islands are home to many beautiful beaches, hills, and volcanoes.
-The islands have mild weather and the best climate, that make them ideal locations for relaxed vacations.
-You can visit archaeological sites, water and amusement parks where you can look at dolphins swimming.
+The islands have mild weather and the best climate, which make them ideal locations for relaxed vacations.
+You can visit archaeological sites, water, and amusement parks where you can look at dolphins swimming.
 These islands are one of the best places to visit in Spain because of the astronomical observatories here.
 Stargaze from the biggest observatory in Europe, Roque de los Muchachos Observatory.
-The Balearic Islands make up the other half of the Spanish Islands with world famous party destinations like Ibiza, Menorca, Formentera, and Mallorca.
+The Balearic Islands make up the other half of the Spanish Islands with world-famous party destinations like Ibiza, Menorca, Formentera, and Mallorca.
 Ibiza is also a prominent location for yoga retreats.

 4. All About God And Gypsies: Granada